httpie/cli/docs/README.md

 $ http pie.dev/headers 'Header;'
 ```

-Please note that some internal headers, such as `Content-Length`, can't be unset if
+Please note that some internal headers, such as `Content-Length`, can’t be unset if
 they are automatically added by the client itself.

 ### Multiple header values with the same name